cncf/tag-contributor-strategy/blind-and-visually-impaired/README.md

 ## Introduction

-The CNCF Blind and Visually Impaired (BVI) initiative seeks to facilitate empower the BVI in cloud native and open source to become more active and visible.
+The CNCF Blind and Visually Impaired (BVI) initiative seeks to empower the BVI in cloud native and open source to become more active and visible.

 ## Problem statement